 Greetings, potential traveller.
 I see your question and I raise you one back.
 Are you considering going away without your child because you’ve been invited to a wedding where children are persona non grata, or because you want to whisk your lady or fella away for a mini break that involves R&R rather than S&P (stress and poop)?

-If it’s a wedding thing, then it’s not your choice, so of course it’s not selfish.
+If it’s a wedding thing, then it’s not your choice, so of course you are not selfish parents.
 You have been invited to an event.
 Your kid has not.
 You either find a babysitter and go and let your hair down.
 Or you hang with your kid and tell the happy couple you can’t make it.
 End of story.

-If it’s a “let’s go away just by ourselves” situation, then it is your choice, so of course it’s selfish.
+If it’s a “let’s go away just by ourselves” situation, then it is your choice, so of course you are selfish parents.
 Oh really?
 Yes, really.
 But that doesn’t mean you shouldn’t go for it.
 As it happens, my wife and I are just about to head to the south of France for a couple of kid-free nights on the town (I can guarantee we’ll be asleep by 6.30pm).

 But, but… won’t we miss the bubby?
 Of course we will, but he loves his grandparents, they look after him brilliantly and we’ve given them our iPad, so we can Facetime his cheeky little grin whenever we want to.